-Bolt the draft control through the hole in the center of the ash door as shown below.
-The knob should spin freely and open to a distance of about 3/8 in. from the door surface, while being able to close against the face of the door.
+The draft control is bolted through the hole in the center of the ash door as shown below.
+The knob should spin freely and open to a distance of about 1/4 inch from the door surface, while being able to close against the face of the door.